 No photographer’s work appeals to me quite as strongly as Friedlander’s.
 Much of it embodies what I respond to so strongly in photos, and in the world with my own camera.
 His work is often inventive, intellectual, clever, witty, curious, and gorgeous.
 His best work, of which there is plenty (he’s been photographing for over 60 years!), is varied yet always recognizable as his own, I would say.
 His influences, like Eugène Atget and Walker Evans, are often evident in his early work, and getting a small glimpse of his evolution throughout his career in this book is fascinating.
 I’m familiar with more of his work than is in this book through several other of his books that I have, but this book offers a bit of an overview and progression.

-The book also contains several good essays/interviews and an interview with Friedlander’s wife, Maria, that sheds light on Friedlander as a man and driven artist.
+The book also contains several good essays/interviews and an interview with Friedlander’s wife, Maria, that sheds light on Friedlander as a man and driven artist and … well, I hesitate to psychoanalyze/project.